 - Log in to your National Board account to ensure you recall your username and password.
-If necessary, you can reset your password on the account log in page.
-If you have forgotten your username, you will need to contact Customer Support by phone at 1-800-22TEACH for assistance.
+If necessary, you can reset your password on the account login page.
+If you have forgotten your username, contact Customer Support at 1-800-228-3224.

-- Verify your preferred contact information (address, telephone number, and email address) and school district information is accurate and up to date.
+- Verify your preferred contact information (address, telephone number, and email address) and school district information are accurate and current.

 - Familiarize yourself with the scoring process by reviewing “Rubric: How Your MOC Submission Is Evaluated” in your MOC instructions.

-A: NBCTs who are successful in satisfying MOC requirements prior to the expiration date of their certificate will have their certificate extended for five years.
+A: NBCTs who successfully satisfy MOC requirements before their certificate’s expiration date will have their certificate extended for five years.
 Each term will commence at the time of the expiration of an NBCT’s current certificate.

 Q: Is there a limit to how many times I can extend my certificate?

-A: No limitations will be placed on the number of times an NBCT can extend his or her certificate by meeting MOC requirements.
+A: There are no limitations on the number of times an NBCT can extend their certificate by meeting MOC requirements.

 Q: What is the current achievement rate of NBCTs pursuing MOC?